jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ```

 Both types can be subclassed to override behaviour like the number of buckets,
-the maximum drawing range of the bar, the order of elements and the label of a bucket.
+the maximum drawing range of the bar, the order of elements, the label of a bucket
+and the header of the label column.

 #### Make Your Own Statistics Report Format